4 min.

 Image: Cody Chan

 Texas covers about 268,000 square miles, making it one of the largest states in the United States.
 When people say the world’s population could fit in Texas, they are comparing the average population density of major U.S. cities to the state’s land area.
-At that density, Texas could theoretically hold billions of people.
+At dense urban population levels, Texas could theoretically hold billions of people.
 Of course, that’s not a realistic living scenario, but it shows how population density, infrastructure, and settlement patterns matter more than land size alone.

 Samoa is among the first and last places to celebrate New Year’s